luisnewmanh/School_District_Analysis/README.md

 ## Summary
 - Overall passing percentage is decreased by 1 tenth and math passing percentage is decreased by 2 tenths
 - Specifically Thomas High School decreased the overall passing percentage, but remained in the 2nd place of the school ranking
 - Average math and reading grades for 9th graders can't be seen in the grade summary
-- fourth